Mozambique May 21, May 22, May 26-28, 2023.

 Mandimba is further north, used mainly to get to Malawi from Lichinga.
 Several vehicles run daily between Lichinga and Mandimba, from where it is another 7km to the border.
 Hitching is relatively easy, or bicycle-taxis do the trip for about $1.

 From South Africa.
 You can take the Intercape Mainliner, +27 861 287 287, from Johannesburg to Maputo.
-These buses run in both directions on a regular basis, one in the morning, and another overnight, and are safe and affordable.
+These buses run in both directions regularly, one in the morning, and another overnight, and are safe and affordable.
 Other carriers include Greyhound and Translux.
-If you intend on obtaining a visa at the border you should only purchase a ticket as far as the border, bus companies will not permit you to board with a ticket to Maputo if you are not in possession of a visa.
+If you intend on obtaining a visa at the border you should only purchase a ticket as far as the border, bus companies will not permit you to board with a ticket to Maputo if you do not own a visa.
 If you ask the bus conductor they will help you obtain a visa a the border and avoid the usually extremely long wait at the Mozambique side.
 Once through immigration either re-board the bus and pay the fare to Maputo on board, or pick up a minibus taxi to Maputo from the border.

 Three times per week there are bus connections to and from Durban (via Big Bend, Swaziland).
 There is also a service from Nelspruit and Komatipoort to Maputo.